JxstYuri/Spotify-Crack/README.md

 This Program is to crack spotify premium,
-First you need to have the main spotify aplication, Second you need to open spotify,
+First you need to download the Spotify Crack.bat files, Second you need to y to all action that the program tell and you ready to go :D, btw the program is not from me i just repost it.
-Third execute the .bat file and youre done